email: roadarch@outlook.com

 Rocky Mount, NC

 The Paul Bunyan statue in Edneyville is part of the simulated Western town known as Bub Hyder's Ranch.
-There is also an International Fiberglass Indian statue here as well as a couple of bull statues and a Chip's figure.
-For more, see these websites: 1 and 2.
+There is also an International Fiberglass Indian statue here as well as a Chip's statue and a couple of bull statues nearby.
+For more, see these websites: 1 and 2. [map]

 This Paul Bunyan statue is in Rocky Mount located at Log Cabin Homes.
 It was previously installed in Mount Vernon, IL at Stan the Tire Man.
 Later, the statue was moved to the Stan the Tire Man in Salem, IL.
 In 2007, the statue was moved to Rocky Mount.
 The owner of Log Cabin Homes has at least three other International Fiberglass statues in storage including those from Vista, CA; Lakewood, WI; and one from Minnesota. [map]